 Welcome to the Neurology residency program at the University of Kansas.
 Founded in 1959, our program prepares residents for distinguished careers in academia and in private practice.

 Our department is ranked among the national leaders in clinical care and research.
 U.S. News and World Report ranked our clinical neurosciences 26th in the nation.
-Our Alzheimer's Disease Center is one of 29 national centers designated by the National Institute on Aging.
+Our Alzheimer's Disease Center is one of 31 national centers designated by the National Institute on Aging.
 Our Parkinson's disease center is a National Parkinson Foundation Center of Excellence, one of only 24 in the United States.
-Our department also participates in the NeuroNEXT program, a National Institutes of Health network for neuroscience clinical trials.
-Again, we are among an elite group of 25 centers in the country participating in that network.
+Our department department has a NIH-sponsored Clinical and Translational Science Unit, an NIH-funded Alzheimer's Disease Center and additional NIH and PCORI funding.

 Professor and Residency Program Director